dionisos2/KnowledgeLib.jl/README.md

 # KnowledgeLib
-A package to manipulation knowledge of knowledge through a particular formal logic
+A package to manipulate a particular formal logic used to represent knowledge of knowledge.

 ## How to use
 ```julia